czhc/aws-security-workshop/07-CT-Athena-Lab/README.md

 ![images](images/gotoathena.png)

-3. Press *Get Sarted*
+3. Press *Get Started*

-4. Click *Settings*
+4. You may see a warning to _set up a query result location in Amazon S3_.
+Click on the prompt.

 ![images](images/settings.png)

 5. In the setings area add the name of the bucket that you created in Step 1 of this lab.
-Once done click *Save*
+Once done click *Save*.
+You can optionally enable _Encrypt query results_ and _Autocomplete_.

 ![images](images/settingbucket.png)